 Given the dynamic situation, we recognize that questions will continue to arise, so we’ll continue to update.
 Please keep an eye on the site and send any questions to firstname.lastname@example.org.
 Additional information and guidelines for returning to on-campus activities can be found on the Human Resources Services website.

-If you are making minor changes – adding new people (trainees or other research personnel) or require access to a new lab – you do not need to submit a new application, rather simply amend your previous Research Activity Plan by clicking here.
+If you are making minor changes – adding new people (trainees or other research personnel) or require access to a new lab – you do not need to submit a new application, rather simply amend your previous Research Activity Plan.

 No. This does not signal a return for all researchers; rather only those who meet the criteria for Phases 1 and/or 2 and who have received permission from their ADR and Department Chair.
 To submit a Research Activity Plan for approval, please use this portal.

 You will need to complete the appropriate on-line form by using this portal.
 Once complete, this information will go directly to your Chair and/or ADR for approval, and you will be notified of your status by email.